devlab-id/kocek-service-api/.github/CONTRIBUTING.md

-# Apiato Contribution Guide
+# Kocek Contribution Guide

-The Apiato contributing guide can be found in the [Apiato documentation](https://apiato.io/docs/prologue/contribution-guide).
+The Kocek contributing guide can be found in the [Kocek documentation](https://kocek.devlab.id/docs/prologue/contribution-guide).